Rafaellcx/P68e7c718/README.md

-## PULSES
+## Test

-Project was created to test Pulses knowledge.
+The project was created for a knowledge test.

-## Solução
+## Soluction

-Created using the Laravel 8 framework, VueJS 2, MySQL database and Docker for application containerization.
+It was created using the Laravel 8 framework, VueJS 2, MySQL database and Docker for application containerization.
 The code was written in English to maintain a better development standard and the return messages are purposely in Portuguese.

-Obs: The `.env` file was sent with the project (**even though it is not a good practice**) with the aim of facilitating the execution of the project by ensuring that the evaluator does not have to make such configurations on it.
+Obs: The `.env` file was sent with the project (**even though it is not a good practice**) to facilitate the execution of the project by ensuring that the evaluator does not have to make such configurations on it.
 ## How to execute the project

-After downloading the **P68e7c718** repository, being in its main folder "**P68e7c718**", upload the structure made up of the following containers:
+After downloading the **P68e7c718** repository, which is in its main folder "**P68e7c718**", upload the structure made up of the following containers:

 - **pulses_back:** Composed with Apache and PHP, with port `8000` being exposed;
 - **pulses_front**: Using Nginx with the front-end application (VueJS), exposing port `8001`;